 San Diego by 2030!

-Let’s make San Diego County the first Gender Equity model of progress by 2025
+Using San Diego County as a model of progress

 McKinsey reports it will take 100 years for women to reach equal representation just in leadership.
 Yet workplace gender equity can increase San Diego’s productivity by $23 billion in 10 years.

 STEP ONE: Establish benchmarks and metrics for San Diego

 Using statistical research, surveys, and interviews, we will examine key beliefs and behaviors in companies and employees across for-profit industries and personal backgrounds.